 Scope of the new development:

-This submission is for a message set related to the payment systems that settle their participants’ obligations via settlement service providers (details provided in the section D of this document).
-The initial requirement is to develop one message for the multilateral settlement request.
+The initial requirement is to develop a single message for the multilateral settlement request.
+This new message definition is planned to be used in conjunction with implementations of existing messages to provide full multilateral settlement functionality.

 The following table outlines the financial instruments, business area and business process of this request.